Diegodsha/Ruby-Enumerables/README.md

 - Clone this repo on your local machine by running `git clone https://github.com/Diegodsha/Ruby-Enumerables.git`
 - cd into the folder you just cloned
-- run `ruby main.rb`
+- To test your project `require './your_enumerable_module'` into file `spec/enumerable_module_spec.rb`
+- run `rspec` commant in your terminal to run the tests

-### Testing
+### Testing RSpec

-- With RSPEC
+To test this wonderful project you need to:

+- install rspec gem with this command `gem install rspec`
+- Import your class that want to test with `require './your_enumerable_module'` into file `spec/enumerable_module_spec.rb`
-To test this wonderful project you need to install rspec gem with this command `gem install rspec` then simply run `rspec` command in your terminal and tests will run (You need to cd into the project folder to run tests)
+- Then simply run `rspec` command in your terminal and tests will run (You need to cd into the project folder to run tests)

 ## Built With